Cancer at work

 Opposite signs on the wheel.
 Capricorn holds the public, structural register; Cancer holds the private, relational one.
 Well managed, it is a rare complementarity: Capricorn frames the trajectory; Cancer holds the human glue that lets the team actually walk that path together without anyone snapping along the way.

-A Cancer read across the sun is the loudest layer.
-The other nine (Moon, Rising, Mars, Venus, Mercury and beyond) read the parts they will rarely tell you directly: what feeds them, what drains them, what makes them go quiet in a meeting.
-AstroTeamFlow produces that reading in two minutes per collaborator.
+A Cancer read on the sun is the loudest layer.
+The other nine (Moon, Rising, Mars, Venus, Mercury and beyond) read what they pick up about the team that they will never share unprompted: who is drifting, who is overworked, who has stopped feeling seen.
+AstroTeamFlow runs that reading in two minutes per collaborator.
 Free Discovery account, no card required.

 Start free